 - select the contributor at the end of the page -

 If you stumbled here wondering, what the heck is GitHub?
 Let’s start with the fact that it's the largest single point or hub of open source and worldwide development.
 It uses a source code versioning system called Git, which is very powerful and lends itself well to open source communities.

-To get started, sign up at the homepage .
+To start this GitHub tutorial for beginners, first sign up at the homepage.
 Be sure to choose your username wisely, and try not to use any special characters like dashes or underscores; readability is key.
 This username will be used in the links and navigation of all your projects going forward.

 Like any online profile, this section holds plenty of information about you, your activity and the projects you work on.
 Here’s an example of mine:

 There are three main parts to your profile including personal information, repository information and contribution information.
 Your personal information is your avatar, contact information, followers, stars and organizations, while the Git repository information contains a list of all repositories with you’ve interacted.
 These are broken down into two categories titled "Personal" and "Contributed to."
 Personal repositories are all of the projects and source code that you've set up on your profile.
 If you do anything with another organization's project repository (repo), it will show up under the contributed to section.

 Contributions are often seen as the gauge of activity on GitHub.
 Below your repository section is a blank graph.
 Each square turns darker green with more contributions for that day (here's an example of an active contribution graph).
 If your contributions don’t show when you push commits, you should make sure your email is set up in your git config on your development machine.
 If it doesn't match the email in your GitHub profile, you won't get credit for it.

 Below that section is a contribution list.
 By clicking on one of the green blocks on your profile (or someone else's profile) you can filter and sort through the contributions for that day.
 This allows you to go to a specific contribution to inspect it, comment or modify it.